yhuacode/pmrace-vagrant/EXPERIMENTS.md

     vagrant@PMRace-AE:~$ ./scripts/exp3_runtime_inconsistency_graph.sh
 ```

-**Expected Results**: This command will output a graph about the time to find PM inter-thread inconsistencies in P-CLHT (Figure 7a), which is placed in `/home/vagrant/download/results` on the VM (i.e., the `download` folder in `pmrace-vagrant` on the host machine).
+**Expected Results**: This command will generate a graph about the time to find PM inter-thread inconsistencies in P-CLHT (Figure 7a), which will be placed in `/home/vagrant/download/results` on the VM (i.e., the `download` folder in `pmrace-vagrant` on the host machine).

 Reproducing the performance results of the bug detection on FAST-FAIR and memcached-pmem requires more CPU resources (verified using 104 threads) to simultaneously test more seeds and more fuzzing time to find inconsistencies (6 hours for FAST-FAIR, 30 hours for memcached-pmem).
 Given appropriate hardware resources, users can edit `~/scripts/exp3_runtime_inconsistency_graph.sh` to enable the performance evaluation of bug detection on FAST-FAIR and memcached-pmem.